 Q: Why develop a new data access technology?

-A: Customers are demanding new levels of performance, functionality, security and isolation, and ways to unlock innovation and execution agility.
-After many months of investigation, the member companies determined that a new, comprehensive data access technology was required; one that could support a wide range of new storage-class memory media, new hybrid and data-centric computing technologies, new memory-centric solution architectures, and a wide range of applications using a highly-efficient and performance-optimized solution stack.
+A: Customers are demanding new levels of performance, functionality, security and isolation as well as ways to unlock innovation and execution agility.
+After many months of investigation, the member companies determined that a new, comprehensive data access technology was required; one that could support a wide range of new storage-class memory media, new hybrid computing technologies, new memory-centric solution architectures, and a wide range of applications using a highly-efficient and performance-optimized solution stack.

 Q: What are the key technical advantages of Gen-Z?